ByeMC/byestwitter/privacy_policy.md

 ## Privacy Policy

-ByeMC built the Bye's Twitter game as an Open Source game.
+ByeMC built the Bye's Twitter Client as an Open Source app.
 This SERVICE is provided by ByeMC at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.